-New graduate students students may not take a leave of absence during their first quarter.
-However, new Stanford students may request a deferment from the department.
-Coterminal students who wish to take a leave of absence are subject to the Leave of Absence policies for both undergraduate and graduate students, as described here and in the undergraduate Leaves of Absence and Reinstatement section of the Stanford Bulletin.
-A coterminal student whose undergraduate degree has not been conferred must obtain permission from the master's degree program and the office of Undergraduate Advising and Research, and may not take a leave of absence unless approved for both the graduate and undergraduate leave.
+New graduate students may not take a leave of absence during their first quarter.
+However, new Stanford students may request a deferment from the degree program.
+Coterminal students who wish to take a leave of absence are subject to the Leave of Absence policies for both undergraduate and graduate students, as described here and in the undergraduate Leaves of Absence and Reinstatement.
+A coterminal student whose undergraduate degree has not been conferred must obtain permission from the master's degree program and the office of Undergraduate Academic Advising, and may not take a leave of absence unless approved for both the graduate and undergraduate leave.

 For students with multiple degree programs or majors, note that leaves of absence are only granted for all programs and majors.
 Students in multiple degree programs may not therefore request a leave from one, but not the other.

 Lengths of Leaves